 What is an asset?
-Today’s article will help investors to understand a section of an important financial statement: the balance sheet.
+Today’s article will help investors understand a section of an important financial statement: the balance sheet.
 As individuals, we own many assets.
 However, this article won’t focus on that $1,000 baseball card you own.
-Instead, we’ll take a look at various types of assets companies own and how they can affect their market valuations.
+Instead, we’ll look at various types of assets companies own and how they can affect their market valuations.

 How do we define an asset?
 It’s a resource with an economic value that will bring future benefits.

 They can be cash-generating, expense-reducing, or general improvements.
 They’ll increase the value of a firm and increase its future returns.
 They can be physical or intangible.